TheEquidistantProject/.github/profile/README.md

 - **Web Framework**: Crafted with Next.js, a React-based framework, to provide a user-centric and efficient interface.

 ### Infrastructure
 - **In-house Server**: Hosted on an in-house server nestled in our garage in California, embodying the true spirit of a garage startup.
+Additionally, we have established a swarm with our other servers located across the country in Madison, New York, and internationally in India, creating a redundancy that fortifies our infrastructure, ensuring high availability and reliability.
 - **Containerization**: Every component is dockerized to ensure a harmonized environment across different development and production settings.

 ### Continuous Integration/Continuous Deployment (CI/CD)